napcs/rails_mobile_tutorial/README.md

       @news_items = NewsItem.order("created_at desc").page(params[:page])
     end

-Our app/views/news/index.html.erb file is going to be very simple.
+Our `app/views/news/index.html.erb` file is going to be very simple.
+We'll have a link that shows the navigation bar for the pagination, which is provided by the Kaminari gem we added.
+Then we'll render our `news_item` partial once for every news item.

     <%=paginate @news_items %>